 Francis House Children’s Hospice offers the families of very sick children a respite from their role as carers and gives the children a loving home from home.
-Each year knitted chicks are made to help raise funds.
+Each year for Easter knitted chicks are made to help raise funds.

 Knit for Syria

 Syrian winters can be cold, and displaced people can be living in damp and draughty conditions such as tents, caves and abandoned buildings.
 As well as collecting money to buy supplies, Hand in Hand for Syria also collects knitted or crocheted blankets and clothing which is then taken to Turkey to be distributed in Syria.
 A list of the items needed is on their website.

 Read our guide to baking for charity

 Dress a Girl Around the World

-This charity provide dresses from pillowcases for girls in Africa and are looking for volunteers to make more.
-There are several sewing events being held around the country and the UK effort is being co-ordinated by Louise Horler.
+This charity provides dresses from pillowcases for girls in Africa and are looking for volunteers to make more.
+There are several sewing events being held around the country and the UK effort, and so far they have delivered more than one million dresses.

 Little Dresses for Africa

 This non-profit organisation distributes simple dresses in orphanages, churches and schools in Africa so that the girls know they are worthy.
 A pillow case pattern is great, but any simple pattern is also fine.
 The organisation also makes britches for boys and washable sanitary pads that allow menstruating girls to attend school.
-The organization started in the USA but you can send donations from here by contacting firstname.lastname@example.org.
+The organization started in the USA but you can send donations from here by contacting the UK representative.